pmelchior/usrp-sciprog/README.md

 ### Games

-1. June 08, 2022 - Outdoor game night
+1. June 07, 2022 - Outdoor game night with dinner at 5:00pm outside Peyton Hall

 ### Lab visit schedule

 1. June 08, 2022 - Visit of the Starshade Lab or "How to discover an exo-earth?"
+2. June 13, 2022 - Meet science librarian Anya Bartelmann by Peyton doors 1pm and tour Lewis Science Library
-2. June 22, 2022 - Visit of the Space Physics Lab on Wednesday from 12pm to 1pm
+3. June 22, 2022 - Visit of the Space Physics Lab on Wednesday from 12pm to 1pm

 ### Final presentation